Cross Lanes School, 1742-1964

 Playtimes 15 mins: drill P.E.

-Best friend Hannah Bell, lived opposite (Stanley Cottage), died aged, only 34, 3 weeks older than me.
+Best friend Hannah Bell, lived opposite (Stanley Cottage), died aged, only 34, three weeks older than me.
 We played at houses, dock leaves for lettuce sandwiches.

-Holmeside, father, farmer and shoemaker's shop in parlour.
+Holmeside Farm, father, a farmer and shoemaker's shop in parlour.
 Lots of toys from uncle in Bradford, mechanical and baby doll, rocking horse could sit on, Uncle, friendly with toy shop owner.
 Christmas: cake, stocking, apple and orange various toys, nice things.
 Birthdays: cake, small present.
-Not able to ride a bicycle, good pillion rider on Franks motorbike.
+Not able to ride a bicycle, good pillion rider on husband Frank's motorbike.
 Hobbies: reading books.

 (Town Head Farm - next door to Lancaster's house): Aunt Lizzie Beckwith

-Attended the Primitive Methodist Chapel, also Tom Dinsdale, Sunday school.
+The family attended the Primitive Methodist Chapel, also Tom Dinsdale, Sunday school.
 Ministers names Brewist, Shepherd and Skelton.
 Sunday school teachers.
-My father Wm.
-Dinsdale, Margaret Scarr’s Uncle: ?
-Heseltine and ??
-Organ played by Miss Wills and her niece and my sister Margaret.
+My father, William Dinsdale (1874-1952), Margaret Scarr’s Uncle: John William Heseltine (1873-1930), and his father, Thomas Heseltine senior (1847-1909), were Methodist lay preachers on the Bishopdale and Aysgarth circuit.
+The organ was played by Miss Ellen?
+Wills and her niece, and my sister Margaret Kearton Dinsdale.

 Old Wesleyan Chapel, used in her time as Sunday school, and chapel teas, also the village had teas there and also the Reading Room was used took the billiard table down to use it.
 Village Hall did not open until October 1953.

-(Prospect House - Teasdales) - Sweets, sugar, hats, draperies run by Miss Willis and her mother, little toys odds and ends pins, needle and things, ribbons – girls wore ribbons in hair.
+Sweets: (Prospect House - Teasdales): sugar, hats, draperies run by Miss Willis and her mother, little toys odds and ends pins, needle and things, ribbons – girls wore ribbons in hair.

 Didn’t need to leave Thoralby, for shopping.
 Did not use train much, because of the long walk to Aysgarth station, as long a journey as road on train.